kadirahq/flow-router/README.md

 Rendering React Components are extremely [CPU intensive](https://twitter.com/kadirahq/status/620467416749838336) on the server.
 We can't really expect that for a production app.

 So, we must run some sort of caching layer.
 So, FlowRouter by default has a 30 sec cache for all the pages.
-We define page by a unique URL. (not for a route) Currently now it's set globally.
+We define page by a unique URL.
+Currently cache timeout is set globally.
 You can change it with:

 ~~~js
 if(Meteor.isServer) {